Shivam0247/Feedbacksystem/frontend/ENV_SETUP.md

 ### Verify Configuration

 You can verify the API URL is being used correctly by checking the browser's Network tab in Developer Tools.
 All API requests should go to `https://feedbacksystem-xy3i.onrender.com/api`.

+### Troubleshooting 405 Error on Vercel

+If you get `405 Method Not Allowed`:
+1. Check that `VITE_API_URL` is set in Vercel environment variables
+2. Make sure the value is: `https://feedbacksystem-xy3i.onrender.com/api` (with `/api`)
+3. Redeploy after setting the variable
+4. Check browser console for the actual API URL being used